changhsinlee/changhsinlee.github.io/_posts/2018-12-03-pyderpuffgirls-ep2.md

 * [PyderPuffGirl Episode 1: A Python Tutorial for the Bored Me](https://changhsinlee.com/pyderpuffgirls-ep1/)

-Please feel free to leave a comment or tweet at [@ChangLeeTW](https://twitter.com/ChangLeeTW) if you have a question.
+Please feel free to post in the comments section or tweet at [@ChangLeeTW](https://twitter.com/ChangLeeTW) for questions and comments.